bmndc/nokia-leo/README.md

 ### ADB and WebIDE
 1. Turn on debugging mode on the phone by dialing `*#*#debug#*#*` on the home screen.
 You'll see a bug icon in the status bar letting you know you're in debugging mode.
-- If you're connecting to a Linux-based PC, you may need to go to Settings > Storage and turn on USB Storage for `udev` to properly register your phone as an USB peripheral.
+> If you're connecting to a Linux-based PC, you may need to go to Settings > Storage and turn on USB Storage for `udev` to properly register your phone as an USB peripheral.
 Another icon in the status bar will appear indicating storage access via USB.
 2. Connect the phone to a computer with an USB cable.
 On the computer, download Android Debug Bridge: [Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip), [macOS](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip), [Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip)
-- If your operating system has a package manager, you can utilize that to quickly install and set up ADB (skip step 3 when done):
+> If your operating system has a package manager, you can utilize that to quickly install and set up ADB (skip step 3 when done):
-  - Windows: `choco install adb` (`winget` [prohibits installing executables with symlinks](https://github.com/microsoft/winget-pkgs/issues/4082))
+> - Windows: `choco install adb` (`winget` [prohibits installing executables with symlinks](https://github.com/microsoft/winget-pkgs/issues/4082))
-  - macOS: `brew install android-platform-tools`
+> - macOS: `brew install android-platform-tools`
-  - Linux (Debian/Ubuntu): `sudo apt-get install adb`
+> - Linux (Debian/Ubuntu): `sudo apt-get install adb`
-  - Linux (Fedora): `sudo dnf install android-tools`
+> - Linux (Fedora): `sudo dnf install android-tools`
-  - Linux (Arch): `sudo pacman -S android-tools`
+> - Linux (Arch): `sudo pacman -S android-tools`
 3. Extract the downloaded archive to a folder (double-click the file on macOS/Linux, 7-Zip > Extract here on Windows), navigate to its `platform-tools` root and open a command-line window within that.
 4. Type `adb devices` to start the ADB server.
 If a `device` shows, that means your phone is being detected by ADB and you're good to go.
-5. Download and install the latest version of [Waterfox Classic](https://classic.waterfox.net) corresponding to your operating system.
+5. Download and install either the latest version of [Waterfox Classic](https://classic.waterfox.net), Firefox 59/ESR 52.9 or Pale Moon 28.6.1 corresponding to your operating system.
+> - Firefox 59 (ESR 52.9): the last official Firefox version to bundle with working WebIDE and other tools for development on Firefox OS devices, before Mozilla decided to kill the project in 2016.
+Archives of all Firefox releases can be found on https://archive.mozilla.org.
+> - Pale Moon 28.6.1 (Windows/Linux): a popular fork of Firefox with older user interface, legacy Firefox add-on support and always running in single-process mode.
+Archives of all releases can be found on https://www.palemoon.org/archived.shtml.
 6. Open the browser and press Shift + F8 (or select Menu > Developer > WebIDE) to open the WebIDE window.
 7. Your phone's name should already appear in the right pane.
 Click it to connect.
 If you don't see any, type this into the command-line window:
 ```console
 adb forward tcp:6000 localfilesystem:/data/local/debugger-socket
 ```
 - In WebIDE, click Remote Runtime, leave it as default at localhost:6000 and press OK.
+> If you're using other means to access WebIDE such as Firefox v59 or Pale Moon <28.6.1, you may now see a warning header about mismatched build date.
+You can safely ignore it as WebIDE was mainly designed to support Firefox OS device builds released alongside that Firefox/Pale Moon versions.
 8. To sideload an app, download it and extract its ZIP content (if you see an OmniSD-packaged application.zip you may need to extract that).
 Select Open Packaged Apps in WebIDE's left sidebar and navigate to the root of the app folder you just extracted.
-9. Once you've got the app loaded, press the triangle Install and Run in the top bar to sideload, or click the wrench to open the Developer Tools.
+9. Once you've got the app loaded, press the triangle Install and Run in the top bar to sideload, or click the wrench to open the Developer Tools for debugging.
+> Tip: If you've downloaded the SDK package from Android Developers' website, for quicker access next time, include the extracted ADB folder in PATH.
+[We won't cover this here as this would be a lengthy process.](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) This will be automatically handled if you've installed ADB via package manager.

 ### `gdeploy`
 `gdeploy` is a small cross-platform command-line utility developed by Luxferre as an alternative to the graphical WebIDE, and can even be used as NodeJS module/library.
 According to Luxferre, 'it uses the same `firefox-client` backend but has much simpler architecture for application management'.